gardener/gardenctl-v2/docs/help/gardenctl_ssh.md

       --keep-bastion              Do not delete immediately when gardenctl exits (Bastions will be garbage-collected after some time)
       --no-keepalive              Exit after the bastion host became available without keeping the bastion alive or establishing an SSH connection.
 Note that this flag requires the flags --interactive=false and --keep-bastion to be set
   -o, --output string             One of 'yaml' or 'json'.
+      --private-key-file string   Path to the file that contains a private SSH key.
+Must be provided alongside the --public-key-file flag if you want to use a custom keypair.
+If not provided, gardenctl will either generate a temporary keypair or rely on the user's SSH agent for an available private key.
       --project string            target the given project
       --public-key-file string    Path to the file that contains a public SSH key.
 If not given, a temporary keypair will be generated.
       --seed string               target the given seed cluster